kawgh1/facts-context-embedding/readme.md

 - ### LangChain Class CharacterTextSplitter
   - used to take strings and split them --> also called **chunking**
+  - Multiple variations of Text Splitters:
+    - **SentenceTransformer**
+      - _all-mpnet-base-v2_
+        - runs on local machine, free, but takes local compute power
+        - 768 dimensions
+      - _OpenAI Embeddings_
+        - runs on the OpenAI API, not free, but much faster
+        - 1536 dimensions
+      - etc.
+      - etc.
+    - **Note**: Different algorithms are not really comparable or compatible because how they vectorize and determine their embedding scores is totally different, even if they have the same number of dimensions.

 ```
+from langchain.text_splitter import CharacterTextSplitter
+...
+...
+...

 text_splitter = CharacterTextSplitter(
     separator="\n",
     chunk_size=200,